swisscat/web-ext-webpack-plugin-cjs/README.md

-# web-ext-plugin
+# web-ext-plugin-cjs

-A webpack plugin for running web-ext
+A webpack plugin for running web-ext for CommonJS.
+This is a fork of https://github.com/hiikezoe/web-ext-webpack-plugin, maintained for CRA-based projects which do not support ES Module syntax (yet).

 ## Basic usage